brooklabteam/www/jointhelab.md

 layout: default
 title: "Join the Lab"
 ---
-We are recruiting PhD students!
-If you are interested in joining the Brook Lab, please fill out an expression of interest and upload a short CV or resumé at the form <a href="https://airtable.com/shrwbDz0QWBo0SMnQ">linked here</a> by midnight on October 31, 2021.
+If you are a prospective PhD student, the submission window for expressions of interest has already passed, though the U-Chicago asmissions deadline is not until December 1.
+If you are just seeing this posting for the first time and are interested in joining the Brook Lab, please fill out an expression of interest and upload a short CV or resumé at the form <a href="https://airtable.com/shrwbDz0QWBo0SMnQ">linked here</a>.
+Please also drop me an email at [cbrook@uchicag.edu](cbrook@uchicag.edu) to alert me of your submission, as I have already begun arranging conversations with prospective applicants.

 <br />

-<em>This page last updated October 28, 2021.</em>
+<em>This page last updated November 4, 2021.</em>

 ---